 - Chief Executive

 - Director(s)

+- Head of Service(s)

 - Emergency Planning Officer

 Tactical Co-ordination Group (TCG)

 It may be necessary to provide a Tactical Liaison Officer to the main Tactical Co-ordination Group, or to another agency's TCG or Emergency Centre.
 This will help to ensure that a smooth and consistent flow of information between groups is maintained, whilst offering the host agency expert advice from the visiting liaison officer from the viewpoint of their own authority.